 As a Christian community, Gordon College seeks to maintain itself by fostering ideals and standards consistent with a Christian worldview.
-These ideals and standards are broadly moral; they would be characteristic of any community that is self-consciously Christian.
 The College has established a Statement of Life and Conduct (see Appendix B) which sets forth the assumptions and principles which should guide the conduct of responsible Christians and the specific behavioral expectations for members of the Gordon College community.